Why Traditional Business Plans Are Becoming Useless

 The OPBP: In developing your start-up or expansion growth plan, I've long utilized a tool call "The One Page Business Plan" by Jim Horan.
 He has a great workbook which you can acquire via Amazon.

+The Calendar: After the One Page Business Plan, you should create a 1-2 page marketing calendar.
 Every business begins as a puzzle.
 Unless the pieces just happen to fall into place (a rare experience), you need to spend an extended period of time identifying the pieces and putting them together in a way that creates a meaningful image.
-The only way to do that is through experimentation and letting the market give you the answer.
-You must find a business formula that you can use to build a solid base of repeat customers.
-Once you have outlined the key tactical elements, put them on a sliding month-by-month calendar (1-2 pages) for easy review and adjustment.
+Once you have outlined the key tactical elements, put them on a sliding month-by-month calendar for easy review and adjustment.

-The R12: Finally, every new and expanding business has a limited amount of money to work with.
+The Metrics: Finally, every new and expanding business has a limited amount of money to work with.
 The key is to make it last long enough for you to get through the “proving process.”
 Too many entrepreneurs start out with big plans and develop emotional comfort with the expenses they see as necessary to achieve their dream.
 They fail because their expenses are not in line with the “proving process.”
 It is always wiser to spend behind the growth curve than ahead of it.
 History has proven that it is always better to be catching up with sales than paring back resources in crisis mode.
-To manage the cash, create a rolling 12-month (R12) cash flow plan showing anticipated revenues and expenses and how you will manage the expenses in relation to the revenues that actually develop.
-This is also covered in the link mentioned above.
+To manage the cash, create 3-4 key metrics that will help you manage the expenses in relation to the revenues that actually develop.

 There is a risk to the tinkering process.
 If you keep changing too many things, then your marketplace gets confused.
 The key to your success is building a loyal customer base.
 Any changes you make should be focused on that objective.
 Too many entrepreneurs become bored with repetition and often begin to make changes just to push away their boredom.
 That's a sure way to stop your forward progress.
 Stick with what works and let it blossom.
 Although you may be bored with certain elements, it is that reliability and consistency that keeps your customers coming back.
 You need to stay with your ship and see how far it goes.